263 pointsby pseudolus4 months ago36 comments

 That said, if you want to scale out payload to the surface I guess you have to (which however eats into your center of gravity advantages from having lots of engines at the bottom, too).

-• kristianp2 days ago
+• kristianp4 months ago

 At least they're likely to do unmanned test landings until they successfully land upright.
 But it seems nobody followed the design of the appollo lander, except the Blue ghost which landed successfully last week.

-• johnyzee2 days ago
+• johnyzee4 months ago

 If they can control the angle of each leg with enough precision, that might be enough to compensate for (slightly) uneven terrain.